 Why is this information important?
 There are many different species of Wintergreen.
 Even though species may share some similar properties they are not at all the same.
 And they are used for different purposes.
 So please know your genus species when using and purchasing essential oils.

 What Part of the Plant is Used?
 Leaves and bark.

 What is the ORAC Value?
 101,800 µTE/100g

 Why be bothered with this number?
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It tells you the antioxidant capacity of a food item.
-Antioxidants have shown to reduce the risk of age related conditions and cancer!
+Antioxidants have shown to reduce the risk of age related conditions!
 This was developed by the USDA researchers.
 For instance: Spinach = 1,260; Clove = 1,078,700.
 Wow!
 The number for clove is NOT a typo!

 Most Interesting Historical Reference?